RoseCityRobotics/common_platform/common_platform_ws/src/imitation_learning/MODEL_COMPILATION.md

 This guide explains how to convert a trained PyTorch imitation learning model to HEF (Hailo Executable Format) for inference on the Raspberry Pi 5 AI Hat.

+**⚠️ Important Note:** Complex transformer architectures (like the action chunking transformer used in this project) may not be fully supported by Hailo's ONNX parser.
+If you encounter parsing errors, you may need to:
+- Simplify the model architecture
+- Replace unsupported operations with Hailo-compatible alternatives
+- Consider alternative deployment strategies (CPU/GPU inference)
+- Contact Hailo support for guidance on custom architectures

 ## Prerequisites

 1. **Trained PyTorch Model**: A `.pth` checkpoint file from the imitation learning training pipeline
 2. **Hailo Model Zoo Tools**: Hailo's model compilation tools (Hailo Dataflow Compiler)
 3. **Model Architecture Knowledge**: Understanding of your model's input/output shapes
+4. **Hailo Compatibility**: Awareness that complex transformer operations may require modifications

 ## Overview